 - analyse the application and technological frameworks for Industrial IoT in Italy, closely examining the most representative success stories;

-- analyze the evolution of the maintenance system enabled by Industry 4.0;
+- analyse the evolution of the maintenance system enabled by Industry 4.0;

-- analyse the world of (S)MEs in Italy and identify the main features of the process to adopt the solutions and approaches proposed in Industry 4.0;
+- analyse the SMB world in Italy and identify the main process features required to adopt the solutions and approaches proposed in Industry 4.0;

-- look into the 4.0 jobs&skills matter and the evolution of the HR role within the company as regards its involvement in 4.0 projects;
+- look into the 4.0 jobs&skills issue and the evolution of the HR role within the company as regards its involvement in 4.0 projects;

 - evaluate the impact of Industry 4.0 on the company organization structure and identify the most effective actions to undertake to fully appreciate the benefits of Industry 4.0;